renerocksai/aercbook/README.md

 # ... existing stuff ...

-# on `aa` (add all), add all to- and cc- addresses to the address book
+# on `aa` (add all), add all from-, to-, and cc- addresses to the address book
-aa = :pipe -m aercbook /home/rs/.config/aerc/book.txt --parse --add-to --add-cc<Enter>
+aa = :pipe -m aercbook /home/rs/.config/aerc/book.txt --parse --add-all<Enter>
 ```

 If you're not interested in the output of the adding, e.g. which e-mails have